Product adoption metrics: 12 key metrics + how to measure them

 Timing is everything when it comes to product adoption.
 Users who fail to see value quickly may switch to another product.

 This can also hold true when you roll out a new feature and users take too long to adopt it because they miss an opportunity to see additional value from your product.
-It can also indicate user frustration if they “can’t figure something out” (which could be due to UI/UX issues).
+It can also indicate user frustration if they "cannot figure something out" (which could be due to UI/UX issues).

-Some metrics you could track to understand time to adopt:
+Metrics to track time to adopt:

 • Time to value